Similar Cases Recommendation using Legal Knowledge Graphs: Experiments

 \section{Experiments}

-We leveraged the RGCN model's results to obtain the AUC scores for each edge in the test set.
+We conduct our experiments on 2286 legal documents described in Table \ref{tab:akbc}.
+We used a train-test split ratio of 85:15 to conduct all the experiments and record our observations.
+For the citation link prediction task, the citations are present in the documents as available on IndianKanoon \cite{ikanoon}.
+For the case similarity task, two documents are similar if they are returned as similar cases by the website Casemine \cite{casemine} which we believe is partly annotated by experts.
+More details on this process are described in Section \ref{sec:case_graph}.

+We started with a vanilla version of the RGCN model.
+We identified node features using the method described in Section \ref{sec:feature_selection}.
+This is our baseline model.
+We then added law points identified by legal experts as handcrafted features to our model.
+To populate these features, we annotated each judgement as containing a law point or otherwise, thereby yielding a model trained over 27 features as our first solution.
+As a separate experiment, we also encoded the node features using LegalBERT to leverage the contextual information in the documents into creating better feature representations.

+We conducted our experiments using the open source Deep Graph Library \cite{wang2019dgl} on a single GPU.
+We use a typical train-test split in graph neural network models by removing 10\% of the edges from the case graphs and making the model predict the edges back.
+We use same number of non-existing edges as negative samples.
+We trained the vanilla RGCN model for 1200 epochs on the citation link prediction model and 600 epochs on the case similarity model.
+For the models with law points as features, we trained them for 400 epochs.

 The performance of the RGCN model for \textit{citation} and \textit{similarity} tasks are as shown in Table \ref{results}.
-As can be observed from the AUC scores, the feature set inclusive of \textit{lawpoints} performed better in both the cases, returning a score of 0.620 for the citation sub-network over 1200 epochs and 0.556 for the similarity sub-network over 600 epochs.
-In the similarity sub-network, the feature set without \textit{lawpoints} performed best at 400 epochs with a score of 0.513, struggling to surpass the score of a random or constant link prediction model, while recording the highest AUC score of 0.587 over 1200 epochs of the citation sub-network.
+As can be observed from the ROC-AUC scores, the model with handcrafted features performed better than the vanilla version in both tasks, returning a score of 0.620 for citation prediction and 0.556 for case similarity.
+Encoding the features with LegalBERT considerably improves the performance on the citation prediction task but has negligible impact on the case similarity task.
+We discuss why this might be happening in Section \ref{sec:knowledge_infusion}.

-In order to explain the predictions, we juxtapose two similar cases and compare their underlying features, using the visualization library described in \cite{ganesan2020link}.
-The explanations are as shown in Figure \ref{fig:verifiable_text}.
+In order to explain the predictions, we juxtapose two similar cases and compare their underlying features as shown in Figure \ref{fig:node_comparison}.
 The visualization includes multiple subsets of the predicted network and displays information for two selected cases at any instance.
 This information comprises of the metadata and the feature set values consumed by the RGCN model during the training process.